 Seahorses live on a diet of small crustaceans, shrimp, crabs and mysids.
 Like the Weedy Seadragon, they suck their prey up through their long snout.

 Seahorses have the most interesting sex lives.
 According to Rudie Kuiter in Under Southern Seas, seahorses breed in early spring and may produce multiple broods in a season.
 Several species form pairs and they have been known to stay together for the entire breeding season.
 Most of the time the pairs stay within sight of each other.
-The male is more likely to stay within a small area and the female moves around more.
+The male seahorse is more likely to stay within a small area and the female moves around more.
+Seahorses mate for life.

 After the male gives birth he displays his empty pouch to his partner and the female seahorses will usually deposit another batch of eggs within a few days.